 Insolation is a big word meaning how much sunshine is there?
 That’s an interesting bit of information when one is trying to keep batteries charged with solar panels.
 It’s just a cross check to see if the charge amperage is consistent with the amount of sunshine each day.

-The project consists of a photo cell and an Arduino-based device called a ESP32.
+The project consists of a photo cell and an Arduino-emulation device called a ESP32.
 The hardware looks like this.
 Very minimalist.
 The breadboard is just to hold the ESP32 in place.
 A USB cable brings in 5 volt power.
 The round disc is the photocell.

 The ESP32 connects to the Internet over wifi and uploads data every 10 seconds using the protocol MQTT, “the standard for IoT messaging” .
 Data consist of the resistance of the photo cell.
 A server processes the data and provides a web page GUI.
 The server is called a broker and in this case the broker is provided free for personal use by Adafruit.
 The ESP32 is also a product of Adafruit.
 The ESP32 cost $20 at Microcenter.